OCA/ansible-odoo/README.md

 # Odoo [![Build Status](https://travis-ci.org/osiell/ansible-odoo.png)](https://travis-ci.org/osiell/ansible-odoo)

-Ansible role to install Odoo from a Git or Mercurial repository, and configure it.
+Ansible role to install Odoo from a Git or Mercurial repository, or from pip, and configure it.

-This role supports two types of installation:
+This role supports three types of installation:

 * **standard**: install the Odoo dependencies from APT repositories and the Odoo project from a Git/Hg repository.
 Odoo is configured with Ansible options (`odoo_config_*` ones).

+* **pip**: install the Odoo dependencies from APT repositories and the Odoo project and modules from a pip requirements.txt file.
+Odoo is configured with  Ansible options
+(`odoo_config_*` ones).

 * **buildout**: build the Odoo project from a Git/Hg repository containing a